Benders decomposition algorithms for minimizing the spread of harmful contagions in networks: Computational results

-It is understood from the tables that solving the Benders subproblems in a combinatorial way decreases the solution times dramatically.
+\paragraph{Main results} The aggregated results over all Class 1 (Class 2) instances are shown in Table \ref{tab:Class1} (Table \ref{tab:Class2}) for each of our settings. \RKT{In addition to the measures displayed in Table \ref{tab:tau_val}, these tables display the averages of the best known upper bounds (UB), the best known lower bounds (LB), lower bounds at the B\&B root node ($\text{LB}_0$), and the numbers of optimality cuts added to separate fractional solutions (nFrCut), respectively. } It is understood from the tables that solving the Benders subproblems in a combinatorial way decreases the solution times dramatically.
 Moreover, the lower bounds which cannot be improved from a trial value within the time limit under setting LP, becomes much better under setting I. This reflects on the optimality gaps and the number of optimally solved instances.
 We are able to improve the average gaps further with the other enhancements such as cut sampling and initial cuts.
-Another big improvement is due to separating fractional solutions which increases nOpt significantly.
-While both lifting options work very well on the overall, the heuristic lifting is not always more efficient than the posterior cut lifting, as the optimality gaps and solution times suggest.
-The only clear improvement in our measures that the heuristic lifting brings seems to be root lower bounds.
-The improvement in this measure does not impact the final results except nBB, in the same amount.
-We can see that setting I+SFH manages to solve all instances of Class 1 to optimality, \NA{while} for Class 2, 9 out of 128 instances remain unsolved with this setting. \KT{The numbers in the tables show that Class 2 instances are more difficult to solve, which can be interpreted \MS{that} it becomes more difficult to determine the best labels to block when the label frequencies are close.}
+Another big improvement is due to separating fractional solutions which increases nOpt significantly, \RKT{especially for Class 2 instances}.
+While both lifting options work very well on the overall, \RKT{the heuristic lifting performs similarly to the posterior cut lifting for Class 1 instances but significantly outperforms it for Class 2 instances.
+For both instance sets, heuristic lifting yields tighter root bounds and smaller nBB.} We can see that setting I+SFH manages to solve all instances of Class 1 to optimality, \NA{while} for Class 2, \RKT{14 out of 576} instances remain unsolved with this setting. \KT{The numbers in the tables show that Class 2 instances are more difficult to solve.
+This can be interpreted as it becomes more difficult to determine the best labels to block when the label frequencies are close.}